We want to get to know you better!

 November 9 - December 14

-In worship, we regularly say the Nicene Creed and sometimes the Apostles Creed.
-They are, as Martin Luther put it, “the Bible in miniature”—a basic summary of what Christians ought to believe.
-But how did the historic creeds develop?
+In worship, we regularly say the Nicene Creed—a basic summary of what Christians ought to believe—or, as Martin Luther put it, “the Bible in miniature.”
+But how did it, and the Apostles Creed, develop?
 What were the issues facing the early church?
-What is the relationship between the authority of Scripture (the biblical canon) and the creeds?
+What is the relationship between the authority of Scripture (the biblical canon) and these creeds?
 We’ll explore these questions and more.

 Life Together